Axelisys/policies/equality_diversity_and_inclusion.md

 ## 1.1.
 Who is this Policy For

-This policy is for directors, employees, independent contractors and the Company encourages all its suppliers and clients to also adhere to this policy.
+This policy is for directors, employees and independent contractors.
+In addition, the Company encourages all its suppliers and clients to adhere to this policy.

 ## 1.2.
 Glossary of Terms